Threat Report: Exposing Malware in Linux-Based Multi-Cloud Environments | Download Now

 Warning:

-• Disabling older TLS/SSL protocols could cause connectivity issues between the App Control Agent, App Control Server, SQL Server, or Connectors.
+• Improper modification of TLS/SSL protocols could cause connectivity issues between the App Control Agent, App Control Server, SQL Server or other dependencies.

 Additional Notes

-• The Carbon Black File Reputation (CDC) requires a TLS 1.2 connection from the application server hosting the App Control Console.
+• The Carbon Black File Reputation (CDC) requires a TLS 1.2 connection from the application server hosting the App Control Server.

-• SQL Server may require an update or patch to support TLS 1.2.
-Verify the version and build that supports TLS 1.2 by referring to Microsoft's documentation.
+• Microsoft SQL Server may require an update or patch to support TLS 1.2.

 Related Content